Frankothe196/splitscreen_maps_leaflet/readme.md

 # EO Maps Split screen and StoryMaps
 ## Split screen maps with leaflet.
 Awesome product for contrasting imagery and EO products
+### NB: The drag button doesnt work too well, but it should be simple to fix/modify.
 <img
   src="splitscreen-app.png"
   alt="Alt text"